Your Guide to Funeral Planning | 02.16.2023

 Our Best Selling Caskets

-Specific Laws Across Localities
+Specific Laws Across States

 • In states like California, Florida, Illinois, New York, Georgia, Maryland, Michigan, Pennsylvania, New Jersey and Texas, it is legal to bury a pet in your own backyard as long as there is no health hazard or nuisance caused by it.
 It is also illegal to bury animals on public property- including pets.